Deformations of algebras in noncommutative geometry

 so that, as in Exercise \ref{exer:moyal}, the map which is the identity on linear functions yields an isomorphism

-It turns out, by \cite{Dit-kspdla}, that, up to applying a gauge equivalence to Kontsevich's star-product (see \S \ref{ss:gauge} below), the inverse to this is again the symmetrization map of Exercise \ref{exer:moyal}.(b).
-The latter star-product is called the Gutt product, and is very complicated to write out explicitly (it probably requires the Campbell-Baker-Hausdorff formula).
-For a description of this product, see, e.g., \cite[(13)]{Dit-kspdla}.
-Moreover, as first noticed in \cite{Arn-pskdaln} (see also \cite{Dit-kspdla}), there is no gauge equivalence required when $\mfg$ is nilpotent, i.e., in this case the Kontsevich star-product equals the Gutt product (this is essentially because nothing else can happen in this case, similarly to Exercise \ref{exer:moyal}.(d)). \end{example} These theorems all rest on the basic statement that the Hochschild cohomology of a smooth affine variety or $C^\infty$-manifold is \emph{formal}, i.e., the Hochschild cocomplex (which computes its cohomology), is equivalent to its cohomology not merely as a vector space, but as dg Lie algebras up to homotopy.
+Modulo $\hbar$, the inverse to this is the symmetrization map of Exercise \ref{exer:moyal}.
+Thus, if we apply a gauge equivalence to Kontsevich's star-product, then the inverse really is the symmetrization map.
+This is explained in detail in \cite{Dit-kspdla}, where the gauge equivalence is also explicitly computed.
+The resulting star product on $\cO(\mfg^*)$ is called the Gutt product and dates to \cite{Gut-espctLg}; for a description of this product, see, e.g., \cite[(13)]{Dit-kspdla}.
+Moreover, as first noticed in \cite{Arn-pskdaln} (see also \cite{Dit-kspdla}), there is no gauge equivalence required when $\mfg$ is nilpotent, i.e., in this case the Kontsevich star-product equals the Gutt product (this is essentially because nothing else can happen in this case). \end{example} These theorems all rest on the basic statement that the Hochschild cohomology of a smooth affine variety or $C^\infty$ manifold is \emph{formal}, i.e., the Hochschild cochain complex (which computes its cohomology), is equivalent to its cohomology not merely as a vector space, but as dg Lie algebras, up to homotopy.
 (In fact, this statement can be made to be equivalent to the bijection of Theorem \ref{t:ps-quant} if one extends to deformations over dg commutative rings rather than merely formal power series.)

-I will explain what formality of dg Lie algebras means precisely later.
-For now, let me give some simpler examples of formality.
-First of all, note that all \emph{complexes of vector spaces are always equivalent to their cohomology}, i.e., they are all formal.
+We will explain what formality of dg Lie algebras means precisely later: we note only that it is a completely different use of the term ``formal'' than we have used it before for formal deformations.
+For now, we only give some motivation via the analogous concept of formality for vector spaces, modules, etc. First of all, note that all \emph{complexes of vector spaces are always equivalent to their cohomology}, i.e., they are all formal.
 This follows because, given a complex $C^\bullet$, one can always find an \emph{isomorphism of complexes}